dvob/k8s-wasm/README.md

 There are only a few changes in the `pkg/kube-apiserver` package to add command line options enabling the WASM Authenticator, Authorizer and AdmissionController.

 To run the WebAssembly modules we use the [Wazero](https://github.com/tetratelabs/wazero) runtime.
 Wazero has zero dependencies and does not rely on CGO.
-Hence it can be easy integrated in a Go project without adding a ton of dependencies.
+Hence, it can be easily integrated in a Go project without adding a ton of dependencies.

 To pass data between our extension (host) and the WASM modules we make use of the capabilities of [WASI](https://wasi.dev/) (`fd_read`, `fd_write`).
 The module reads the input data from standard input and writes the result to standard output.